-In November 2003, we filed an investigational new drug application, or IND, for Remoxy with the FDA.
+In November 2003, we filed an Investigational New Drug application, or IND, for Remoxy with the FDA.
 The FDA responded to our IND with a request for additional information on certain excipients used in formulations of Remoxy.
 We are not able to conduct human clinical studies with Remoxy in the United States until the FDA notifies us that their request for additional information is satisfied.
-If we are unable to conduct human clinical studies of Remoxy in the United States, we may determine that the commercial opportunity for Remoxy in certain dosage forms is too limited to warrant further investment.
+If we are unable to conduct human clinical studies of Remoxy in the United States, we may determine that the commercial opportunity for Remoxy is too limited to warrant further investment.